 To access respite care, for people aged over 65 years or over 50 years for Aboriginal and Torres Strait Islander people, you will need to contact My Aged Care (MAC) on 1800 200 422.
-You can ask for respite to be included in the persons Home Care Package.
-For people under Department of Veteran Affairs respite may also be available through DVA.
-Phone 1300 550 450 or visit dva.gov.au/health-and-treatment/care-home-or-aged-care/support-carers/respite-care
+For people under Department of Veteran Affairs respite may be available under DVA.
+Phone 1300 550 450 or visit dva.gov.au/getsupport/health-support/care-home-or-agedcare/services-support-you-home/respite-care